AshishBamba05/histbytz-app/README.md

 No search API gets called, instead:

-The frontend React component parses through all the events pre-loaded ffrom the initial API call, and it keeps the events that match the date input.
+The frontend React component parses through all the events pre-loaded from the initial API call, and it keeps the events that match the date input.

 **Case #3: The user leaves the date filter empty but instead types in a valid keyword.**

+Since the date field is empty, the date matching branch is skipped and we look at keyword filter.